jieyang-lab/jieyang-lab.github.io/_posts/2025-06-25-The-Yang-Lab-Received-a-New-Pilot-Grant-from-American-Cancer-Society.md

   - meta
 ---

-We are thrilled to announce that the Yang Lab has received the 2025–2026 ACS Institutional Research Grant (ACS-IRG) to support our pilot project focused on targeting mitochondrial stress signaling pathways in cancer.
+We are thrilled to receive the 2025–2026 American Cancer Society Institutional Research Grant (ACS-IRG) to support our pilot project focused on targeting mitochondrial stress signaling pathways in cancer.

 We thank the UVA Cancer Center and the ACS for supporting our research!